emmastrand/Kenya_SamakiSalama/FishLandings/scripts/Analysis-HouseholdGroups.md

   write_xlsx(results, paste0("household groups/statistics/", i, "_output.xlsx"))
 }
 ```

     ## Warning in printHypothesis(L, rhs, names(b)): one or more coefficients in the hypothesis include
     ##      arithmetic operators in their names;
+    ##   the printed representation of the hypothesis will be omitted

+    ## Warning in printHypothesis(L, rhs, names(b)): one or more coefficients in the hypothesis include
+    ##      arithmetic operators in their names;